I have made this dessert every summer for over 15 years! It is simple, easy and wonderful.

 - Melt butter in a 13- x 9-inch baking dish.

-- Bring remaining 1 cup sugar, peach slices, and lemon juice to a boil over high heat, stirring constantly; pour over batter (DO NOT STIR).
+- Bring remaining 1 cup sugar, peach slices, and lemon juice to a boil over high heat, stirring constantly.

 - Sprinkle with cinnamon or nutmeg, if desired.

-- Bake at 375 degrees for 35 minutes (on convection) to 45 minutes or until golden brown.
-Serve cobbler warm or cool.
+- Bake at 375 degrees for 28 to 30 minutes, on convection, or up to 45 minutes in a conventional oven, until golden brown.